aliffaizuddin/Learning_Website/README.md

 # Kids e-Learining Platform

 Welcome to the Kids e-Learining Platform!
-Explore interactive activities to enhance learning for children.
+Explore interactive activities to enhance learning for children from age 6 years old to 10 years old.
 Choose from a variety of engaging options to suit your child's interests.

 ## Features